simplito/privmx-pki-server/slatedocs/partials/_intro.md

     }
 }' http://localhost:8101/main
 ```

-From now on, the UserIdentity of a user presenting a given public key will be associated with a specific instance of the Bridge server (and with a context within that server).
+From now on, the `UserIdentity` of a user presenting a given public key will be associated with a specific instance of PrivMX Bridge (and with a context within that server).

 Further steps on how to verify the data at the client application level using the PrivMX Endpoint library are described in the [PrivMX Docs](https://docs.privmx.dev).